 LOD/NOE determinations are used to establish, manage, and authorize health care for any specific injury, illness or disease that results in emergency or urgent care while serving on drill weekends or annual training.
 LOD/NOE coverage is separate from any other TRICARE coverage, including:

 Line of duty care alone isn't considered minimum essential coverage under the Affordable Care Act.
-If you have no other TRICARE coverage (i.e. TAMP, TRICARE Reserve Select, etc.), then you don't have minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement.
-If you don’t have coverage, you may have to pay a fee for each month you aren’t covered..
+If you have no other TRICARE coverage (i.e. TAMP, TRICARE Reserve Select, etc.), then you don't have minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement..

 Submit your claims for line of duty medical care to your regional contractor. >>Learn More